How Clients Find Freelancers Like You on LinkedIn

 You also need to be able to impress clients who check you out on LinkedIn after being referred to you, meeting you, or getting a direct email or response to an ad from you.
 And clients will check you out online before deciding whether to contact you about freelance work.

 “Your LinkedIn profile is your first online impression,” says Dodaro.

-Sixty-two percent of freelancers who use LinkedIn say it’s “important” or “very important” in getting clients, according to How Freelancers Market their Services: 2019 Survey.
-That number is an 11% increase over 2017, when 51% of freelancers said they get clients through the #1 business social network.
+Nearly 7 in 10 freelancers on LinkedIn say it’s “important” or “very important” in getting clients, according to How Freelancers Market their Services: 2021 Survey.
+That’s up from 51% in 2017.

 Make Your Profile a Client Magnet

 In a list of search results, clients see your headline and photo.
 If they click on your profile, then they usually read your About section.
 That’s why your headline, photo, and About section are crucial.

 A client-focused profile will help you attract and impress clients on LinkedIn.
 Your headline needs to use the right keywords and say how you help your ideal clients meet their needs.
 Your About section needs to go deeper into the needs of your clients and how you can meet need those needs.
 And your photo needs to be professional.

 Here are tips from Dodaro and me on creating a magnetic LinkedIn profile.

 More clients will find you if you use the keywords they’re searching for.
 And more clients will stick around and read your profile if you use the keywords that they use in their work.

 “To choose the correct keywords to optimize your profile for, you need to know your ideal clients,” says Dodaro.